 Some industry experts say anywhere from 15%- 25% of the home’s value.
 It really depends on what you need to do, what you want to do and your potential return on investment.
 How long you plan to stay in your home and does the new kitchen or bathroom space blend with the value of the home.

-Your next step would be to meet with a designer.
-This will allow the designer to gather additional information from you concerning the scope of your project.
-You should be honest about what you have in mind to spend.
-Remember also that labor costs will consume a large portion of your budget—often labor costs will run twice what you spend on materials.
+Your next step would be to contact us to meet the designer.
+This will allow us to see your space or review your construction plans and gather additional information from you concerning the scope of your project.
+Be upfront about what you have in mind to spend.
+The investment is what will determine the outcome.
+Remember also that labor costs will consume a large portion of your budget.
 Your budget will enable your designer to guide you through the many decisions required of any home improvement project.
 Designers use their knowledge and expertise to give you alternatives, where necessary, to help your project remain on target.
 They can also provide advice on areas where it may be wise to increase your budget to fit your wish list.

-Once you’ve selected your designer, she or he will visit your home to take detailed measurements of your space in order to develop a comprehensive design.
-At this point in the process, you’ll probably have some idea of the type of cabinetry you want.
-Your designer will take these measurements along with the physical aspects of the space (doorways, windows, walls, ceiling height and the like) and develop working drawings for your review.
+Once you’ve hired us, we will visit your home to take detailed measurements of your space, preform an assessment of your wants and needs, complete a survey and document your existing space, if remodeling, in order to develop a comprehensive design.
+At this point in the process, we will combine all of the information into the first phases of designing your new space.
+We will meet with you to review the designs.
+From those approved designs we develop working drawings for your review.
 After your approval, cabinetry will be ordered and demolition in the existing space would begin.
-Depending on the scope of your project, you will want to insure that additional materials are delivered in advance of the work commencing on that particular part of the project, e.g., flooring, so as to minimize delays in work done by your contractor or subcontractor.
+Depending on the scope of your project, you will want to insure that additional materials are delivered in advance of the work commencing on that particular part of the project, e.g., plumbing fixtures, flooring, so as to prevent delays in work done by your contractor or subcontractor.